tomdng/tomdong-3.0/src/data/home-banner.md

 ---
 id: 'home-banner'
-title: 'Hi!
-I design and build apps and websites.'
+title: 'hello.'
-desc: 'I’m a computer science student focusing on design-oriented front-end development, blending beautiful design with actual functionality and performance.'
+desc: "I'm a college student currently studying computer science at a small state school while building websites and webapps in my free time."
-desc2: 'Plus I know how to do backend as well for the sake of the bigger picture.
-Check out my projects below!'
+desc2: "See the things that I've made below!"
 ---